MrBacon1-1/Simple-Java-Discord-Bot/README.md

   - Has a help command. ❓

+  - Has a info command that shows inf oabout the guild. ❓

   - Has a ping command to get some data about the bot. ⚡

   - Has a coin flip command. 💲